davidbucodes/todo-challenge/README.md

 - Launching the Cypress app: `npm run cypress:open`
 - Modifying the code with the Prettier framework: `npm run prettier`
 - Modifying the code with the Eslint framework: `npm run lint:fix`

+## CI/CD

+This project is deployed via GitHub pages using GitHub actions.

+The deployment workflow tests the code, creates the website bundle and artifact and deploys the artifact to GitHub pages.